Mastering ChatGPT Markdown Output: Essential Prompts & Tips

 | Average | O(n log n) | O(log n) |

-| Worst | O(n²) | O(n) |
+| Worst | O(nΒ²) | O(n) |

 See [CPython sorting docs](https://docs.python.org/3/howto/sorting.html) for details.

-including LaTeX math for equations.
+and include LaTeX notation for any equations.

-Best Practices and Tips for Optimizing Output
+Best Practices for Reliable Output

 You are a Markdown expert.
 Always respond in well-structured Markdown.